-All skirts/skorts must be no shorter than fingertip length when measured with arms resting at sides.
+All skirts/shorts must be no shorter than fingertip length when measured with arms resting at sides

-- Students who do not comply with the dress code expectations will earn a level of detention on their second violation and will lose the privilege of wearing shorts or skirts at a third violation. - When skirts are worn, navy soffe style shorts must be worn underneath. - Students may wear solid black, brown, white, or navy leggings under their school uniform. - Any student with three or more violations for an inappropriate skirt length may lose the privilege of wearing a skirt and may only be allowed to wear shorts or long pants for the remainder of the trimester.
+- Students who opt to wear skirts that do not comply with the dress code expectations will earn a Saturday detention on their second violation and will lose the privilege of wearing skirts if there is a third violation - When skirts are worn, Navy Soffe style shorts must be worn underneath. - Students may wear solid black, brown, white or navy leggings under their school uniform. - Any student with three or more violations for an inappropriate skirt length will lose the privilege of wearing a skirt and will only be allowed to wear shorts or long pants for the remainder of the trimester.

-TOP OPTIONS
+TOP OPTIONS: